Quality over Quantity?

 - Do You Have Adequate Cables and Wiring?
 Do you have all of the cables and wiring needed to successfully set up your DVR camera system?
 Determine the kinds of cables and wiring needed to get the job done before you make your purchase.
 Your installation process will go a lot smoother and you’ll thank yourself for it.

 - How Are You Going To Mount the Camera?
 How will you mount the camera so it monitors your desired location?
 Do you need to purchase a mounting system, or do you have something at home that will do the trick?
 You will need both a bracket system and a mount for your new DVR security camera.

 - Pick Up A Camera Housing.
 You’ll need something that houses your camera, protecting it from the elements–even though some are waterproof.
 Homeowners should be aware that you should avoid using metal, reflective housings when working with an infrared camera.
 The two are not a good combination!

 - Does the Camera Have a Power Supply?
 Before you purchase your camera system, make sure it has a backup power source of some kind.
 If your electricity is cut or goes out in a storm, you’ll want to know that your cameras are still picking up the footage that you need them to.

 - You’ll Need A Surge Protector.
 Just in case anything happens, it’s recommended by most manufacturers to invest in a surge protector.
 It’ll keep the electric wiring of your home safe and keeps the risk of damages to a minimum.

-Choosing an outdoor camera system doesn’t have to be difficult, we broke down the best of the best for you in our featured article: Top 10 Outdoor Security Cameras.
+Choosing an outdoor camera system doesn’t have to be difficult, here is for example more information that might suit your needs.
+We broke down the best of the best for you in our featured article: Top 10 Outdoor Security Cameras.